 FireGL and RADEON are trademarks and ATI is a registered trademark of ATI Technologies, Inc. Linux is a registered trademark of Linus Torvalds.
 Motif is a registered trademark of The Open Group in the United States and other countries.
 GeForce and NVIDIA are registered trademarks of NVIDIA Corporation.
-Red Hat is a registered trademark of Red Hat, Inc. Xerces is a trademark of The Apache Software Foundation.
+Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
+Visual Studio, Windows, and Windows NT are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Xerces is a trademark of The Apache Software Foundation.
+All other trademarks mentioned herein are the property of their respective owners.